datahub-project/datahub/metadata-ingestion/source_docs/data_lake.md

 :::caution

-Specify as long fixed prefix ( with out /*/ ) as possible.
-This will reduce the scanning saving time and cost specifially on AWS S3
+Specify as long fixed prefix ( with out /*/ ) as possible in `path_spec.include`.
+This will reduce the scanning time and cost, specifically on AWS S3

 :::